Skip to Content

 Make your unfinished basement livable by painting the concrete floors with this inexpensive DIY | Building Bluebird

-Measure the size of the space to determine the number of kits to purchase.
+Measure the size of the concrete surface to determine how much paint and the number of kits to purchase.
 My basement was roughly 1,500 square feet, so I purchased 7 kits and used 6.

 Update your unfinished basement by painting your concrete basement floors with epoxy | Building Bluebird